tcc-td-puc-minas-indtexbr/standard-manager-api/README.md

 ```
 ./bin/venv.sh
 ```
-If you don't want create the venv, execute the follow commands:
+If you don't want to create the venv, execute the follow commands:
 ```
 ./bin/install.sh
 ./bin/install-vendor.sh